 Who are you and what do you do?

 I am a PhD student in the Cheriton School of Computer Science, Faculty of Mathematics.
-My research is about the mathematical aspects of modeling protein structures.
+My research is about the mathematical aspects of modelling protein structures.
 For example, one of the topics I work on is demonstrating that a variety of protein dynamics problems can be formulated as low rank positive semidefinite optimization problems.

 What do you want to do following graduate school?